Why Al-Amin Ethics Institute

 The time has come for well-intentioned Muslim professionals to sincerely ask themselves a simple question: Are we among those who give (the upper hand) or are we among those who only take (the lower hand)?
 Are we even equipped with knowledge of what and how to “give”?

-On a micro-level, these cohorts will create practical guidelines for professionals to actualize the idea of “do no harm, do no sin.”
-Each cohort will shape professional codes of conduct to represent the Islamic civilizational value of adab (decency, morals & manners) that can be applied to governing policies of American professional organizations.
-With these codes as their guide, professionals can confront ethical challenges with a global outlook, contributing to a more secure world.
+At a micro-level, AEI will advance practical guidelines for professionals to actualize the idea of “do no harm, do no haram.”
+AEI prefers a vertical integration approach whereby all components of a specificized ethical framework are composed of and from AEI general principles.
+Said differenty, each cohort will shape professional codes of conduct to represent the Islamic civilizational value of adab (decency, morals & manners) and first principles that can be applied to governing policies of American professional organizations.

 An ʿālim is someone who knows how revelation relates to reality, providing guidance not only for worship, but for all aspects of life and society.